MichaelABryant/accident-severity/README.md

 # Project 2: US Vehicle Accidents EDA (Python)

 This repository is for the analysis done on the Kaggle: US Vehicle Accidents dataset.
 Below you will find an overview of the data, code, and results.
-The goal of this project was to perform an exploratory data analysis (including the use of GeoPandas) and to prepare (i.e., clean and impute) for future predictive modeling use.
+The goal of this project was to perform an exploratory data analysis (which included the use of GeoPandas) and to prepare (i.e., clean and impute) for future predictive modeling use.

 ## Vehicle Accidents Dataset